-Descriptions of the Group's insurance policies are provided below to a level of detail that enables it to comply with confidentiality requirements and protect the Group's interests and competitiveness.
+Descriptions of the insurance policies taken out by Arkema are provided below to a level of detail that enables it to comply with confidentiality requirements and protect its interests and competitiveness.

-The Group believes that its insurance policies are consistent with those currently available on the insurance market for groups of similar size and involved in similar business activities.
+Arkema believes that its insurance policies are consistent with those currently available on the insurance market for groups of similar size and involved in similar business activities.

-The Group selects its insurers from the best and most financially sound companies when subscribing its policies.
+Arkema selects its insurers from the best and most financially sound companies when subscribing its policies.
 However, the possibility cannot be ruled out that, at the time of settling a claim, one or more of these insurers could be in a difficult, even compromised, financial situation that puts payment of the compensation in doubt.